nwhitehead/tinysoundfont-pybind/README.md

 environment must have access to a working `C++` compiler as well as the Python development headers.

+### Editable build

+To speed up development you can do an "editable build".
+This will cache a lot of compiling and setup.
+First install all needed dependencies in `pip`:

+    pip install scikit_build_core pyproject_metadata pathspec pybind11

+Then install with `editable.rebuild` on:

+    pip install . --no-build-isolation --config-setting=editable.rebuild=true -Cbuild-dir=build .

+In my experience you still need to rerun this command when editing files, but it will go fast.

 ### Packaging

 Build packages with: